Multi-mission Direct Access Terminal for PAZ, TerraSAR-X and other Satellites

 The GCORE software product, which is developed, maintained and evolved by the company, is the powerful heart of the proposed data processing system to provide full access to the data generated by the missions PAZ and TerraSAR-X, thanks to the Joint Constellation agreement between HISDESAT and AIRBUS.

-Main objective of the DAT is to give to the potential customers the capability to download radar data on their own and to generate standard image products in a very fast way, just a few minutes after the end of the satellite contact with the ground station.
+Main objective of the DAT is to give to the potential customers the capability to download radar data on their own and to generate standard image products in a very fast way, just a few minutes after the downlink.

 Data confidentiality is a key driver in order to provide an independent and secure access to huge amount of data, since the target is to build a system able to generate up to 100 image products per day, and to easily upgrade it to manage and process data coming from future missions.

-The key features of the proposed Multi-mission DAT are:
+The key features of the developed Multi-mission DAT are:

-- Ingestion, deciphering and processing of SAR instrument data for the Joint Constellation including PAZ and TerraSAR-X missions
+- Real-time (and offline) telemetry extraction from local and/or remote antennas, ingestion, deciphering and processing of SAR instrument data for the Joint Constellation including PAZ and TerraSAR-X missions

 - Generation of standard products SRE, NRT y L1B, from new SAR acquisitions and from local catalogue products